 Central is an independent training organisation and charity, registered charity number 285398.
 The school is currently a member school of the Conservatoire for Dance and Drama (CDD), but over the next few years will be moving towards greater independence.
 Central is seeking self-registration as an independent Higher Education Provider with the Office for Students, with plans to end its membership of CDD by 1 August 2022.
 This is earlier than the 2023 exit date formerly published on our website.
-As Central moves into our new home, The Countess of Wessex Studios in Southwark, this path towards greater autonomy and independence will allow the School to respond dynamically to the changing needs of the dance world, as well as engage in new partnerships and activities locally, nationally and internationally.
+This path towards greater autonomy and independence will allow the School to respond dynamically to the changing needs of the dance world, as well as engage in new partnerships and activities locally, nationally and internationally.
 All Central courses will continue to be validated by the University of Kent and we will work to ensure this transition has no impact on the learning experience of our students.
 Updated Central School of Ballet’s Policies and Procedures for the academic year 2022 – 2023 are currently under review and will be made available in due course.
 If we do not self-register by 1 August 2022, our existing and new students will continue to be registered with the Conservatoire of Dance and Drama under their existing Policies and Procedures.

 Central School of Ballet offers education and training for individuals to realise their potential for excellence as dancers, and in so doing, supports an increasingly diverse and innovative, internationally recognised culture of dance in the UK.